Generalized Statistics on Lattices: Statistics as Obstruction to Short Range Entanglement: Dynamical Consequence of Anomalies

 \subsection{Nontrivial statistics imply long-range entanglement}

-One can extend the above discussions for the generic statistics of the $p$ dimensional excitations embedded in $d$ space dimensions.
-We can assume that the excitation model is defined on a certain simplical complex $X$ embedded in the space.
-For SRE states, the excited state can be represented by a state $\ket{a}_A$ localized at the position of the $p$-dimensional excitations $A$.
+One can extend the above discussion to the generic statistics of $p$-dimensional excitations embedded in $d$ spatial dimensions.
+We assume that the excitation model is defined on a certain simplicial complex $X$ embedded in space.
+For SRE states, the excited state can be represented by a state $\ket{a}_A$ localized at the position $A$ of the $p$-dimensional excitations.